 - Reducing unpaid receivables (by invoicing more often and with shorter payment terms)

 - Funding the unpaid receivables through receivable finance / factoring

-Our team of experts helps your company on financing your Working Capital, the capital needed to operate daily business.
-In general calculated as assets minus liabilities.
-In practise this comes down to capital retained in unpaid receivables and inventory minus all short term debts like suppliers, tax office and banks.
+Our team of experts helps your company financing your Working Capital.
+In theory, calculated as assets minus liabilities.
+In practice, it comes down to capital retained in unpaid receivables and inventory minus all short-term debts linked to suppliers, tax office and banks.

 Setting up a Factoring?

 - Factoring is often limited at 80 to 90% of the invoice value including VAT

 - Factoring is not expensive.
 Having unpaid invoices outstanding is expensive